nonabelian/sConnectome/docs/Analysis.md

 #### Preprocessing

 I have not done much more preprocessing than was implemented in the original FSL pipeline -- FEAT, FLIRT, FNIRT.
+I processed the raw data using an m4.4xlarge Amazon Web Services (AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
+I then used NiPype/FSL on filtered fMRI data, transforming it to standard MNI format.
 I used the affine and warp transformations to transform the data into MNI space.

 I use an MSDL atlas to segment the brain into regions.
-I then use graph lasso and Nilearn's GraphSparseCovarianceCV to calculate covariance and sparse inverse covarianc, as methods to examine the functional connectome.
+I then use Nilearn's GraphSparseCovarianceCV to calculate covariance and sparse inverse covarianc, as methods to examine the functional connectome.
 This results in a graph network for eash subject, aggregated over all tasks.